Hebbian theory: Principles

-A variation of Hebbian learning that takes into account phenomena such as blocking and many other neural learning phenomena is the mathematical model of Harry Klopf.
-Klopf's model reproduces a great many biological phenomena, and is also simple to implement.
+A variation of Hebbian learning that takes into account phenomena such as blocking and other neural learning phenomena is the mathematical model of Harry Klopf.
+Klopf's model assumes that parts of a system with simple adaptive mechanisms can underlie more complex systems with more advanced adaptive behavior, such as neural networks.

 Relationship to unsupervised learning, stability, and generalization

 Because of the simple nature of Hebbian learning, based only on the coincidence of pre- and post-synaptic activity, it may not be intuitively clear why this form of plasticity leads to meaningful learning.
 However, it can be shown that Hebbian plasticity does pick up the statistical properties of the input in a way that can be categorized as unsupervised learning.

 This can be mathematically shown in a simplified example.
 Let us work under the simplifying assumption of a single rate-based neuron of rate $y(t)$, whose inputs have rates $x_1(t) ... x_N(t)$.
 The response of the neuron $y(t)$ is usually described as a linear combination of its input, $\sum_i w_ix_i$, followed by a response function $f$:

 As defined in the previous sections, Hebbian plasticity describes the evolution in time of the synaptic weight $w$: